This year’s event is one you don’t want to miss!

 He teaches at McMaster University, is on the advisory board of the Hot Docs cinema and founded Lighthouse Labs, Canada’s foremost software development bootcamp.
 A former intellectual property and international criminal lawyer, Jake was also Chair of Technology Committee of the Global Education Platform.

-Nik is the co-founder and CEO of CODE D’AZUR, a creative digital agency driven by the idea of….More Info
+Nik is the co-founder and CEO of CODE D’AZUR, a creative digital agency…More Info

 In 2007 Nik co-founded CODE D’AZUR with design expert Jeroen Bijl, in an effort to nail not only digital technology but beautiful design.
 Together they evolved the CODE D’AZUR from a digital production studio to an award-winning, full-service creative digital agency with offices in Amsterdam and Barcelona.